aureus123/catalogs/results/README.md

 Note that, although almost all stars of UA are cross-identified with PPM, only 4980 have been used for the least-squares adjustment.
 The reason is that PPM V magnitude coverage is poor for the northern hemisphere (same happens for quadratic fit of BD stars).

-An interesting fact is that the visual magnitudes of the last CD volume fit well when compared with PPM magnitudes, since the measurement of star brightness used the then-recent Harvard standard.
+An interesting fact is that the visual magnitudes of the last CD volume fit well when compared with PPM magnitudes, since the measurement of star brightness used the then-recent Harvard standard (as Santiago Paolantonio explained to me).
 Here, the mean error is less than 0.06 magnitudes.